 This includes raising concerns about potential violations of our Code of Business Ethics & Conduct and related policies.
-The Republic Services AWARE Line (toll-free employee hotline) is available for all employees to raise concerns if they are uncomfortable speaking directly with their supervisors or any other member of management or wish to remain anonymous.
+The Republic AWARE Line (confidential toll-free and web access employee hotline) is available for all employees to raise concerns if they are uncomfortable speaking directly with their supervisors or any other member of management or wish to remain anonymous.
 Any concerns are addressed using a robust internal process whereby we investigate, respond and take appropriate corrective actions if warranted.
 We regularly update our policies and practices based on our findings.
 Additionally, in our unionized workplaces, employees also may raise grievances with regard to some types of workplace issues in accordance with their specific location's applicable grievance procedure.